-You can enjoy a 3-course meal, racecard and admission badge plus a visit from our host jockey to talk through the card from just £57.50 per person before 30 September 2021.
+You can enjoy a 3-course meal, racecard and admission badge plus a visit from our host jockey to talk through the card.
 It’s the ideal restaurant for a family meal or for entertaining your corporate clients.

 Knotted roll and butter

 Spiced carrot, sweet potato and coconut soup, drizzled with a chilli infused cream

 Parma ham, served with smoked bacon jam, fig and prune purée, and a parmesan wafer

 Halloumi salad with pomegranate and asparagus, pickled ginger, Tahini dressing, and a pumpkin seed snap

 Oven roasted pork tenderloin, topped with a herb crust, garlic and thyme roasted potatoes, apple and leek compote, finished in a Dijon cream sauce

 Grilled fillet of sea bream, baby new potatoes, chorizo, peas and samphire, served with a crayfish, herb and lemon butter